Ben Siegel

 Yeah, pleased to have you.
 We’re are kicking off here on a Monday morning together.
 So thank you for making this one of the first things of your week.

-Ben Siegel 1:13
+Abode CEO Ben Siegel 1:13

-absolutely happy to do it.
+Absolutely happy to do it.
 Can’t imagine starting it off better.

 Rob Stevenson 1:16